AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXBasicObjectExtensions/New_Description.md

 CAEXBasicObjectExtensions.New_Description Method
 ================================================
-AutomationML 2.1 APIAdds an new Description node to this object if it doesn't exists.
+Adds an new Description node to this object if it doesn't exists.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)